How to Install a Glass Shower Surround

 - Silicone caulk

 Besides being on-trend, a clear glass shower surround makes a small bathroom feel less cramped.
 And the sliding glass door never gets in the way.
-These installation steps fit our Delta shower surround.
+These installation steps fit our Delta frameless shower enclosure.
 Although installation varies depending on the make and model of your panels and door, the basic steps likely carry over.

 Project step-by-step (6)